Wynncraft/WynncraftAPI/Item-API/README.md

 {% endmethod %}
 {% method %}
 #### Skin Object
-The skin field given in the [item object](#item-object) is a base-64 representation of a Json object; once decoded it follows the format of a response from Mojang's API.
+The skin field given in the [item object](#item-object) is a base-64 encoded representation of a Json object; once decoded it follows the format of a response from Mojang's API.
 See the details [here](https://wiki.vg/Mojang_API#UUID_-.3E_Profile_.2B_Skin.2FCape).
 Note that some decoded object's will be missing the `timestamp`, `profileId`, and `profileName` fields, so you should not rely on these fields being present.

 {% sample lang="v1" %}
 ```js